 For every visit, an emergency contact is recorded using the web based Exeant system.
-This is usually the Head.
-The Head is contactable 24/7 for the duration of the visit and has all relevant information of the visit, including:
+This is the Head teacher, Helen Evason or the Deputy Head teacher, Jen Rigby.
+The Head or the Deputy is contactable 24/7 for the duration of the visit and has all relevant information of the visit, including:

-- contact numbers;
+- contact numbers:

 - medical information;

 - itinerary;

 - full understanding of the ESCC critical incident support system and the school's emergency procedure.

-The school uses the ESCC Health and Safety Team's online accident reporting system.
-A printed template is taken with the Visit Leader on any visit, so that details can be written down whilst they are at the forefront of their minds.
+The school uses the ESCC Health and Safety Team's online accident reporting system (https://services2schools.co.uk/Page/18728) for significant incidents.
+The school also uses Medical Tracker and printed templates are taken with the Visit Leader on any visit, so that details can be written down of any accidents whilst they are at the forefront of their minds.